BMW X5 (E53): History

 The history of the X5 begins in 1994, when ideas began on a BMW sports utility vehicle after the acquisition of Land Rover.
 Eduard Walek was named project leader and chief engineer of the E53.
 Chris Chapman joined BMW Group's Designworks in California later and began working with Chris Bangle in Munich on two full-scale clay models of the E53 for two months.
-By 1996, design work was approved and the design basis for the X5 (E53) was frozen, 35 months prior to production.
+By 1996, design work was approved and the design basis for the E53 X5 was frozen, 35 months prior to production.
 Design patents were filed on 10 June 1998 and 9 December 1998, being registered in the U.S. on 18 January 2000.

-The takeover of Rover in 1994 was proved to be very beneficial for BMW in the development of the X5.
+The takeover of Rover in 1994 proved to be very beneficial for BMW in the development of the X5.
 BMW engineers were able to look at and use Range Rover technology and parts in the development of the X5 - one such example would be hill-descent control.
 In many respects, the design of the X5 was influenced by its British counterpart; for example, the X5 got the two-piece tailgate straight from the Range Rover.
 Many parts and electronics were also taken directly from the E39 5 Series parts bin to save costs.

 In contrast to the Range Rover models, the X5 was designed as a sporting road car: its off-road capabilities are significantly less than those of Land Rover.
 BMW reportedly worked hard to ensure it was referred to as an SAV (Sports Activity Vehicle) instead of an SUV (sport utility vehicle).

 Even though the X5 was an all-wheel drive vehicle, BMW chose from the start to route 62 percent of the engine's torque to the rear wheels, making it feel as close as possible to the company's rear-wheel drive sedans.